-To ensure that materials perform as needed for the expected service life of the infrastructure, knowledge and prediction of the service life of the materials are necessary.
+To ensure that materials perform as needed for the expected service life of infrastructure, knowledge and prediction of the service life of the materials are necessary.
 Today, the selection of materials for new construction and the estimate of the remaining service life of materials already in place is left to the engineer and the inspector, respectively.
-The technical idea is to address two main aspects that would ensure a resilient infrastructure:
+The technical idea is to enable solutions to these two needs that would ensure a resilient infrastructure:

 What is the research plan?